Tableau's Pace of Innovation

 A Tableau web data connector gives you a way to connect to data that doesn't already have a connector.
 Using a web data connector, you can create and use a connection to almost any data that is accessible over HTTP.
 This can include internal web services, JSON data, XML data, REST APIs, and many other sources.
 Because you control how the data is fetched, you can even combine data from multiple sources.

 With SDK you can create and use Tableau Data Extracts across Tableau Desktop, Online, and Server.
-Our unified SDK lets you automate your workflow; connect to data, extract, and publish.

 And that's not all, you can now quickly connect to Amazon Aurora, Google Cloud SQL, Microsoft Azure and SAP.